 “Electricity prices are not only variable, they are not at all transparent.
 You can’t look them up on PG&E’s Web site.
 So it is almost impossible to make this calculation until you actually drive the car home and try it out for a while and then look at your utility bill.”

 The combination of “outdated means of measurement” and “the market for electricity [remaining] opaque, few people will be able to figure out whether they’re worth it.”

 This entry was posted on Monday, August 25th, 2014 at 5:55 am and is filed under General.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.